-- 11. Place the RNeasy spin column in a new 1.5 mL collection tube (not supplied).
-Add $30-50~\mu$ L RNase-free water directly to the spin column membrane.
-Close the lid gently, and centrifuge for 1 min at $\geq 8000~x~g~(\geq 10,000~\text{rpm})$ to elute the RNA. - 12.
-If the expected RNA yield is >30 μ g, repeat step 11 using another 30-50 μ L RNase-free water, or using the eluate from step 11 (if high RNA concentration is required).
-Reuse the collection tube from step 11. - If using the eluate from step 11, the RNA yield will be 15-30% less than that obtained using a second volume of RNase-free water, but the final RNA concentration will be higher.
+- 10. Optional: Place the RNeasy spin column in a new 2 ml collection tube (supplied), and discard the old collection tube with the flow-through.
+Close the lid gently, and centrifuge at full speed for 1 min. - Perform this step to eliminate any possible carryover of Buffer RPE, or if residual flow-through remains on the outside of the RNeasy spin column after step 9. - 11.
+Place the RNeasy spin column in a new 1.5 ml collection tube (supplied).
+Add 30-50 μ l RNAse-free water directly to the spin column membrane.
+Close the lid gently, and centrifuge for 1 min at \geq 8000 \times g (\geq 10,000 rpm) to elute the RNA. - 12.
+If the expected RNA yield is >30 μ g, repeat step 11 using another 30-50 μ l RNAse-free water, or using the eluate from step 11 (if high RNA concentration is required).
+Reuse the collection tube from step 11. - If using the eluate from step 11, the RNA yield will be 15-30% less than that obtained using a second volume of RNAse-free water, but the final RNA concentration will be higher.